 Board Certified Clinical Specialist in Orthopaedic Physical Therapy

 Fellow, American Academy of Orthopaedic Manual Physical Therapists

-Chris was a competitive runner throughout his childhood which led to a number of injuries and many visits to physical therapy.
-It was his extensive experience as a patient which drew Chris into the profession of physical therapy.
-It is this experience which continues to fuel his empathy and passion for helping his patients.
+Dr. Edmundson was a competitive runner throughout his childhood which led to a number of injuries and many visits to physical therapy.
+It was his extensive experience as a patient which drew him into the profession of physical therapy.
+It is this experience that continues to fuel his empathy and passion for helping his patients.

-Most of his career, Chris has worked for urban and suburban hospital-based outpatient therapy departments.
+Most of his career, Dr. Edmundson has worked for urban and suburban hospital-based outpatient therapy departments.
 This has exposed him to some of the most challenging patient cases and allowed for collaboration with some of the best therapists in the profession.
-Now, Chris takes the best features of hospital-based physical therapy and combines it with the easy access and personalized care of a smaller therapy clinic.
+Now, he takes the best features of hospital-based physical therapy and combines it with the easy access and personalized care of a smaller therapy clinic.

-Outside of the clinic Chris teaches at Regis University as Affiliate Faculty in the School of Physical Therapy.
-He volunteers his time to the American Physical Therapy Association working on legislation to help increase access to healthcare and decrease the costs to patients.
-Chris has also served as a test question writer for the National Physical Therapy Exam.
-Chris's hobbies include rock climbing, ice climbing, ultra-running, adventure racing, cycling and snowboarding.
+Outside the clinic, Dr. Edmundson teaches at Regis University as Affiliate Faculty in the School of Physical Therapy.
+He volunteers his time to the American Physical Therapy Association working on legislation to help increase healthcare access and decrease patient costs.
+He has also served as a test question writer for the National Physical Therapy Exam.
+His hobbies include rock climbing, ice climbing, ultra-running, adventure racing, cycling, and snowboarding.